standrewsdigital/digital-pattern-library/SETUP.md

 If you already have the DPL installed and need to update the underlying packages start here:

-### 1. Make sure your node.js version is up-to-date.
+### 1. Make sure your Node.js version is up-to-date.

-To find out which version you have run `node -v`.
-You can upgrade to version 6.9.1 LTS if you don't already have this from [http://nodejs.org/](http://nodejs.org/).
+To find out which version you have run `node -v` using git bash or the command line.
+You can upgrade to version `6.9.1 LTS` if you don't already have this from [http://nodejs.org/](http://nodejs.org/).

 ### 2. Clone branch from GitHub.